SWI-Prolog/plweb-examples/README.md

   - Code blocks are supposed to contain either valid program snippets or queries.
 Queries are identified e.g., ``?- member(X, [1,2,3]).``.
     If the next term looks like an answer is is ignored for indexing.
-    Code blocks are cross-referenced and use to bind the example to predicates.
+    Code blocks are cross-referenced and used to bind the example to predicates.

   - Markdown text is analysed for _predicate indicators_, linking the